marekbrze/categorized-raycast-extensions/README.md

 [Is It Toxic To?](https://www.raycast.com/chesterhow/is-it-toxic-to) by chesterhow - Check if a plant is toxic to an animal

+[Mac App Store Search](https://www.raycast.com/say4n/mac-app-store-search) by say4n - Search for apps in the Mac App Store from Raycast!

 [MBTA Tracker](https://www.raycast.com/djpowers/mbta-tracker) by djpowers - View departure times for saved stops along MBTA routes

 [Mercado Libre](https://www.raycast.com/xilopaint/mercado-libre) by xilopaint - Search Mercado Libre listings